mickjc750/str/README.md

 * Attempting to split a string using non-existent delimiter with **str_pop_first_split()** or **str_pop_last_split()**
 * Requesting a substring range, which is entirely outside of the range of the input string.

+Note that it is valid to have a str_t of length 0.
+In this case *data should never be de-referenced (as it points to something of size 0, ie non-existent).

 &nbsp;
 # Passing a str_t to printf()
  There are two macros defined for this **PRIstr** and **PRIstrarg()**, which make use if printf's dynamic precision to limit the number of characters read.